tim9800/r_workshop_2024/installation.md

 4. Open RStudio and verify that it works

-You have followed these instructions properly if the **bottom left** of your RStudio window looks similar to this:
+You have followed these instructions properly if your console (the **bottom left** of your RStudio window) looks like this:

 ![verify install](https://raw.githubusercontent.com/tim9800/r_workshop_2024/master/img/install.png)